 Readers note: The following is a musing on Sebastian Junger’s, “Tribe.”
 I do not cite anything, as it all comes from the book which I invite all to read.
 I also make some other connections that I invite readers to explore and find out more about.
 MusingsofanExplorer is not a scientific journal, so I dont go to heavy on grammar and citing.
 The whole purpose is to make the reader think and let them come to their own conclusions.Nevertheless if you think something is in dire need of correcting, please contact me.

-Sebastian Junger’s Tribe is a book that is full of startling revelations, facts and interesting interpretations that offers much to people who are concerned about the growing epidemic of PTSD and other ramifications of living in the modern western world.
+Sebastian Junger’s “Tribe,” is full of startling revelations, facts and interesting interpretations that offers much to people who are concerned about the growing epidemic of PTSD and other ramifications of living in the modern western world.
 While the book primarily focuses on the possible reasons why combat veterans are coming home from war more estranged and psychologically damaged than ever, there are wider revelations that Junger touches on that offers clues as to why there is such a strong sense of dissolutionment, unfufillment and unexplained health issues in America and the wider western world.

 It is hard for one not to find this reality extremely troubling, as those of us who grow up in the west, we seem to hold our standard of living and society in general, as the beaming light of the world.